hardenedapple/gdb-walkers/README.md

 `shellpipe` that pipes the output of a command to a shell process.

 The information passed between each walker is a single integer and a type string.
-In many pipelines that type string is a pointer.
+In many pipelines that represents a pointer.
 Many walkers can take a format marker of `{}` that marks where the string `((type)value)` is to be placed.
 In these walkers the marker can be replaced with `{.v}` or `{.t}` to use the value or type respectively.
-When using the value in a command that separates based on whitespace, sometimes the marker `{}` will work, but other times not.
+When passing this value to a gdb command that separates based on whitespace, sometimes the marker `{}` will work, but other times not.
 It depends on whether the type is `struct somestruct` or `int *`.
 To avoid surprises it's recommended to use `{.v}` when the type information is not needed.

 Note: In order to avoid surprises, `call-graph` by default doesn't work with non-debug functions.
 This is so that naive regular expressions don't end up